Ban Non Wat: Evidence for metal working

+Lead isotopes in the slag and the cast metal from the site have been matched to ores of the Khao Wong Prachan valley in central Thailand.
+The copper was therefore drawn from within mainland Southeast Asia by about 1000 BC rather than imported.

+Higham reports that graves cut through clay floors, one preserving a charred timber beam from a probable wall foundation, and that the occupation layers yielded evidence of weaving, bronze casting, iron forging, pottery making and the casting of lead.
+Several occupation surfaces were littered with the broken bones of cattle, water buffalo and deer together with iron knives and large stones he takes for butchering anvils.
 While excavations at Ban Non Wat are primarily about burials, recent excavations show that the residents of Ban Non Wat were likely producing their own metalworks.
 Archaeologists were able to uncover about a dozen working floors dating to the Iron Age.
 These floors were made of baked clay varying in color and texture.
 In addition to the floors, artifacts associated with metal working such as crucibles and bronze and iron fragments were also found at the site.

 Complications

+Chew sets out the wider dispute in which the site's dates matter.
+Joyce White and Elizabeth Hamilton derive Southeast Asian bronze from metalworkers of the Seima-Turbino tradition who, on their account, reached the region about 2000 BC.
+Higham and his colleagues date the burials here to between 1259 and 1056 cal BC and place the regional sequence between about 1600 and 540 BC.
+They object that the older determinations come from disturbed deposits and that Seima-Turbino material is scarce in the region.
+Chew takes no side and quotes their statement that such models must remain in flux.

 The site of Ban Non Wat has accrued significant questioning that concerns several results including the Bayesian analysis, as well as the significance of the burial goods and their meanings.
 There is also argument on the importance of the bronze grave goods found in the burials; due to the fact that the introduction of metal had a significantly different social construct when compared to other cultures.
 Additionally, the soil in the area has a higher acidity due to the environment which can interfere with both digs and scientific analysis.

 There is some conversation concerning the occupation of Ban Non Wat.
 The site has been continuously occupied since the Bronze Age, during the neolithic age the site could have been less densely populated and used as a seasonal occupation site until the Bronze Age.